 Yes.
 If you engage in sexual activity with someone who is physically or mentally incapacitated, consent for sexual activity cannot be given.
 Alcohol may cause such a state of incapacitation.
 For such reasons it is unwise to engage in sexual activity when one or both parties are intoxicated.

 What should I do if I am accused of sexual misconduct?

 Do not contact the alleged complainant.
 You should contact the Title IX Coordinator, or the Office of the Dean of Students who will explain the University’s procedures for addressing sexual misconduct complaints.
 You will also receive information on your rights and responsibilities as well as any resources that may be available to you.

 How will the Hearing Committee/Board determine if a respondent is responsible for the conduct that has been reported?

-Based on a fair and impartial review and evaluation of all evidence developed and presented the Hearing Board/Committee will make a decision based on Preponderance of the Evidence Standard.
-The Definition of Preponderance of the Evidence Standard is more likely than not (50% plus a feather).
+Based on a fair and impartial review and evaluation of all evidence developed and presented, the Hearing Board/Committee will make a decision based on Preponderance of the Evidence Standard.
+The Definition of Preponderance of the Evidence Standard is more likely than not.